 - Clock-Hour Programs:

 Basic Law Enforcement Training (BLET) and Cosmetology (diploma and certificate) are considered clock-hour programs.
 Financial Aid students enrolled in these programs must successfully complete the clock hours and weeks of instructional time in a payment period in order to progress to the next payment period.
-For more information, please contact the Office of Scholarships and Student Aid.
+For more information, please contact the Financial Aid Office.

 Back to Top